 Nick Pasternak is a Director at Chartwell Strategy Group who develops and executes public affairs campaigns emphasizing media relations, influencer outreach, and crisis communications.
 He specializes in translating complex policy issues into digestible, persuasive messages to achieve clients’ advocacy and reputation management objectives.

 Prior to joining Chartwell Strategy Group, Nick served as a Vice President at Firehouse Strategies, where he worked on a variety of initiatives including executive thought leadership, policy advocacy, grassroots and grasstops campaigns, and brand management.
-He also previously served as a speechwriter in the U.S. Senate and managed communications for state and local political campaigns in South Carolina.
+He previously was a U.S. Senate speechwriter for former Sen. David Perdue (R-GA), worked on Marco Rubio’s 2016 presidential campaign, and managed communications for state and local political campaigns in South Carolina.

 Nick received an M.A. in Political Communication from American University, and a B.A. in Political Science from the University of South Carolina.
 He lives in Washington, D.C.